promiseudomah/Unity-IAP-Shop-Demo/README.md

-# Unity IAP Shop 🛒🎮
+# Unity IAP Shop Demo 🛒🎮

 This project is a Unity game with an integrated Unity IAP (In-App Purchases) system.
 It demonstrates a virtual shop where you can explore and buy different in-game products.
 You can use this project as a template and easily adjust the settings and keys to fit your own requirements.
 It serves as a helpful resource to understand how IAP systems work in Unity.
 The shop connects to your catalog linked with the Google Play Store Developer Console, ensuring a smooth and convenient purchasing experience.